sta210-sp21/website/content/project/index.markdown

 ## Video presentation

-By **Friday, November 20**, your group will upload a video presentation of your project to Warpwire.
-Note that all members must present, and that a ten-minute time limit is **strictly enforced**.

-For the presentation, you can speak over your slide deck, similar to the lecture content videos.
-I recommend using Zoom to record your presentation; however, you can use whatever platform works best for your group.
-Below are a few resources to help you record video presentations:
+For the video presentation, you can speak over your slide deck, similar to the lecture content videos.
+You may use can use any platform that works best for your group to record your presentation.
+Below are a few resources on recording videos:

 - [Recording presentations in Zoom](https://kb.siue.edu/61721)
 - [Apple Quicktime for screen recording]( https://support.apple.com/en-gb/guide/quicktime-player/qtp97b08e666/mac)
 - [Windows 10 built-in screen recording functionality](https://www.youtube.com/watch?v=OfPbr1mRDuo)
 - [Kap for screen recording](https://getkap.co/)

-You will post the presentation video in Warpwire, which is accessible from the the course Sakai site (bottom of the left-hand tool bar).
+Once your video is ready, upload the video to Warpwire, then embed the video in a new discussion for the group.

-**To upload your video to Warpwire:**
+#### To upload your video to Warpwire:

 - Click the Warpwire tab in the course Sakai site.
 - Click the “+” and select “Upload files”.